entozoon/christian-slater/README.md

 ```

 ### Assets
-Slater uses Webpack internally to compile a single JavaScript entry point.
+christian-slater uses Webpack internally to compile a single JavaScript entry point.
 By
 default, it looks for `/src/scripts/index.js`.

 You can specify a different entry point using the `assets` object on your